 “When you go out into the woods, and you look at trees, you see all these different trees.
 Some of them are bent, some of them are straight, some of them are evergreens, and some of them are whatever.
 And you look at the tree, and you allow it.
 You see why it is the way it is.
 You sort of understand that it didn’t get enough light, and so it turned that way.
 You don’t get all emotional about it.
 You just allow it; you appreciate the tree.” – Ram Dass.

-Taking some time to unplug and immerse ourselves in nature is more than just a nice idea – it’s important for our health and well-being.
+Taking some time to unplug and immerse ourselves in nature and appreciate the green space is more than just a nice idea – it’s important for our health and well-being.

 In nature, we’re far less likely to compare ourselves to others and much more likely to appreciate the nuances and minute details of the natural world, and by association, the nuances and details of ourselves.

-Whether you take a walk by the cliffs, wander through the forest, or simply take a stroll through your local park, you can reap significant benefits by getting outside and taking in some fresh air.
+Whether you take a walk by the cliffs, wander through the forest, or simply take a stroll through your local park, you can reap significant benefits by getting outside and taking a deep breath of fresh air.

 Research carried out by the David Suzuki Foundation involved 10,000 participants and a commitment to get out in nature for at least 30 minutes a day for 30 days.
 The research yielded some extremely positive results.
 After the study, participants reported a broad range of benefits, including: